henry2016/Get-Clean-Data/CodeBook.md

 - keeping a consistent camel-case naming style, and
 - maintaining a consistent naming syntax by changing the substring "BodyBody" to "Body".

-#### Naming Syntax
+#### Variable Naming Convention
-The remaining variables use a consistent naming syntax, as follows:
+The remaining variables use a consistent naming convention that explains each variable's meaning, as follows:
 - The first part of a variable name indicates if the underlying values were obtained by time or frequency domain analysis of the sensor signals.
 	- "timeDomain" indicates time-domain analysis.
 	- "freqDomain" indicates frequency-domain analysis.